-In the structure of fixed points of a language with the truth predicate, two fixed points stand out, the minimal fixed point and the largest intrinsic fixed point.
+In the structure of the fixed points of a language with the truth predicate, two fixed points stand out, the minimal fixed point and the largest intrinsic fixed point.
 The first has the structural property that every sentence that has a classical truth value at the minimal fixed point has the same value at other fixed points.
-The largest intrinsic fixed point has the structural property that it is the largest fixed point such that every sentence that has a classical truth value in it has no opposite classical value at any other point (it is compatible with all other fixed points).
-Kripke's work gives an internal characterization of MIFPSK3, which follows from Kripke's description of the learning process of the logical concept of truth: at that fixed point only those sentences whose truthfulness is based on the described learning process have a truth value.
-In [Čulina, 2001], the internal characterization of the largest intrinsic fixed point of the SK3 semantics (LIFPSK3 below) is given, which will be informally described in this paper.
-Starting with Kripke, it is mostly mentioned as an interesting solution because of its structural properties.
-Kripke writes [Kripke, 1975, p.
-709]:
+The largest intrinsic fixed point has the structural property that it is the largest fixed point such that every sentence that has a classical truth value in it has no opposite classical value at any other fixed point (it is compatible with all other fixed points).
+Kripke's work gives an internal characterisation of MIFPSK3, which follows from Kripke's description of the learning process of the concept of truth: at that fixed point, only those sentences whose truthfulness is based on the described learning process have a truth value.
+Starting with Kripke, the largest intrinsic fixed point is mostly mentioned as an interesting solution because of its structural properties.
+Kripke writes (Kripke 1975: 709):